OctopusDeploy/blog/blog/2020-01/kubernetes-with-kind/index.md

 ## Using the cluster

-The most immediate issue I ran into when using KIND was accessing the servicesß deployed to the cluster.
+The most immediate issue I ran into when using KIND was accessing the services deployed to the cluster.

 By default KIND only exposes the Kubernetes API server.
 This means `kubectl` will work as expected.
 So you can deploy to the cluster and query resources, but accessing your services requires some extra work.